-EXS 474 - Intern in Fitness & Exercise Science (4)
+EXS 474 - Professional Development in Athletic Training (4)

 Observation of and participation in a field-related experience under the direction of a field supervisor and a University supervisor.
 Internship opportunities are limited to EXS majors only and must have the approval of the Department Chair.
-Prerequisite: Junior standing or permission of instructor
+Prerequisite: EXS 243